 Places to Head Next:

-- Santiago: Chile’s sprawling capital is full of culture, impressive gastronomy, and a buzzing nightlife.
-A trip here will undoubtedly help you get at the heart of this country.
+Santiago: Chile’s sprawling capital is full of culture, impressive gastronomy, and buzzing nightlife.
+A trip here will undoubtedly help you get to the heart of this country.

-- Vino del Mar: This beachside resort town is only 20 minutes away, yet feels like an entirely different world.
-Head here for sophistication, high-rise hotels, and a great slice of sand to sun on.
+Vino del Mar: This beachside resort town is only 20 minutes away, yet feels like an entirely different world.
+Head here for sophistication, high-rise hotels, and a great slice of sand to sun.